Bhryee/Point-and-Learn/README.md

 <h2>Sprint 3 Notes</h2>

-- The design in Figma was updated to accommodate changes and additions to the UI design.
+- The menu page design in Figma was updated.
+- Flutter was updated for the frontend coding of Figma designs.
+- Firebase was used for the backend coding.
+- Firebase was updated for the Firestore data structure (users, results, sessions).
+- Firebase Storage was used for image and model output.
+- An attempt was made to train the YOLOv5/YOLOv8 model.

 <h2>Scoring Logic</h2>